 A chain-link fence surrounds the site of a nightclub fire Monday, June 29, 2015, where 100 people died in February 2003 in West Warwick, R.I.
 A building permit has been approved for construction of a permanent memorial at the site.
 The memorial is projected for completion in three phases by next spring.
 (AP Photo/Michelle R. Smith)

 WEST WARWICK, Rhode Island — The first phase of construction for a scaled-down memorial at the site of a nightclub fire that killed 100 people is set to begin, and the head of the nonprofit group that has worked for years to build it says it expects to complete it by the spring.

-The fire was started when pyrotechnics for the band Great White set fire to flammable foam inside the popular nightclub.
+The Feb.
+20, 2003, fire was sparked by pyrotechnics for the band Great White that set fire to flammable foam lining the inside of The Station nightclub in West Warwick.
 More than 200 people were injured.

 Gina Russo, president of the Station Fire Memorial Foundation, said the group has received its building permit from the town and is moving ahead with the first of three phases.
 The group is still working to raise the money it needs to build the memorial and establish a fund to maintain it, but Russo says she's not worried.

 "Our construction managers are very confident that the money is going to be there," Russo said.

 The site has been closed off to the public for more than a year as work went on to prepare it and get all the necessary permits.
 First came a chain link fence, then came the removal of handmade wooden crosses and other mementos left as part of a makeshift memorial.
 The items were put into storage and will be buried in a vault under a parking lot.

 Wildflowers now cover the place where the club burned down.

 The design for the memorial was released on the 10th anniversary of the fire, but a 30-foot-tall harp that was to have been built at the entrance had to be removed from the final plan, Russo said.